Mastercard/terraform-provider-restapi/README.md

 * `go fmt` is run before pushing
 * Be sure to add a test case for new functionality (or explain why this cannot be done)
 * Run the `scripts/test.sh` script to be sure everything works
+* Ensure new attributes can also be set by environment variables

 #### Development environment requirements
 * [Golang](https://golang.org/dl/) is installed and `go` is in your path